Jereczek/Drag-And-Drop-React-Microfrontends/README.md

 # Drag & Drop Over React Microfrontends - PoC

-PoC implementation of Drag And Drop functionality over React Microfrontends with Redux
+PoC implementation of Drag And Drop functionality over React Microfrontends with Redux.

+It was just a quick PoC, not production app; so no frontend tests; little focus on code clarity and structure :)

 ## Demo how does it work:
  Note: Video/Gif drastically slows drag and drop but real app is smooth